oletimmers/quiz-place/helm/README.md

 4. Install Helm charts: `microk8s helm3 install quiz-app-helm ./quiz-app-chart/ -n quiz-app-helm`
 Note: Make sure that the images required for deployment are in the microk8s repo.

+## TO UPGRADE
+1) If you make a change to the frontend or the backend images make sure to bump up the `chart version` and the `appVersion` in their `Chart.yaml` files (the `appVersion` should be the same as the version of the tagged image)
+2) also bump up the versions in the top level `Chart.yaml` file inside the `quiz-app-chart` directory
+3) issue the command `microk8s helm3 upgrade quiz-app-helm ./quiz-app-chart/ -n quiz-app-helm`
+4) you may delete the respective pods so they are regenerated with the newest images (delete either the api or ui pods, depending on which image you changed): `kubectl delete pods --selector=app=quiz-api --namespace=quiz-app-helm` or `kubectl delete pods --selector=app=quiz-ui --namespace=quiz-app-helm`

 ## DNS Setup
 Make sure to add these lines to `/etc/hosts` by issuing `sudo nano /etc/hosts`:
 `127.0.0.1 quiz-app-helm.com`